Expertise:

 Get to Know Dr. James C. Cusack

-Dr. James Cusack has advanced the treatment of peritoneal mesothelioma cancer through his surgical skills, groundbreaking research in the Cusack Laboratory and in his role as an associate professor at Harvard Medical School.
+Dr. James Cusack is a retired doctor with advanced experience on the treatment of peritoneal mesothelioma cancer through his surgical skills, groundbreaking research at the Cusack Laboratory and in his role as a former associate professor at Harvard Medical School.

-He has produced impressive results with the combination of cytoreductive surgery and hyperthermic intraperitoneal chemotherapy, known as HIPEC, which he has used since 2011 and helped pioneer for various abdominal malignancies.
+He produced impressive results with the combination of cytoreductive surgery and hyperthermic intraperitoneal chemotherapy, known as HIPEC, which he had used since 2011 and helped pioneer for various abdominal malignancies.

-Cusack’s goal is increasing the effectiveness of anti-cancer treatment and improving patient survival rates.
+Cusack’s goals were to increase the effectiveness of anti-cancer treatment and improving patient survival rates.

 Specialties of Dr. James C. Cusack